MehdiSouameur/RockPaperScissors/README.md

     };
 ```

-I'm using each card name as a key in a hashmap to determine which cards beat which:
+I'm using each card name as a key in a hashmap to determine which cards beat which, I can add any new card and rules here:

 ```ts
     // Set of rules, each key returns the cards that key can defeat